Bunny Yeager: Legacy

-Yeager's obituary in The Miami Herald called her "one of the country’s most famous and influential photographers."
+Yeager's obituary in The Miami Herald called her "one of the country’s most famous and influential photographers".
 She has been cited as influencing many artists and photographers including Diane Arbus, Cindy Sherman and Yasumasa Morimura.
-Arbus called her, "the world’s greatest pinup photographer."
+Arbus called her, "the world’s greatest pinup photographer".
 In The New York Times, Margalit Fox wrote, "She is widely credited with helping turn the erotic pinup — long a murky enterprise in every sense of the word — into high photographic art."
 Her obituary in The Independent titled, "Bunny Yeager: Pin-up who moved behind the camera to take influential, iconic shots of Bettie Page and Ursula Andress" called her photographic technique pioneering and influential.
-The Washington Post reported she "helped define [the] art of erotic photography."
+The Washington Post reported she "helped define [the] art of erotic photography".

 Yeager is credited with helping to popularize the bikini in America.
 The inspiration for the term "cheesecake" in reference to scantily clad women has been attributed to Yeager.
 Her books, including Photographing the Female Figure which sold over 300,000 copies, have influenced several generations of photographers.

 Media appearances and depictions

 On July 14, 1957, Yeager appeared on What's My Line?, stumping the panel.
 She was also on I've Got a Secret and To Tell the Truth.
 She was a guest on The Tonight Show Starring Johnny Carson in 1966 to discuss her book, How I Photograph Myself.
 In 1968 she played the role of a Swedish masseuse opposite Frank Sinatra in Lady In Cement.
 She had bit parts in over half a dozen films including Tony Rome, Midnight Cowboy, Porky's, Dogs of War, Absence of Malice, Harry & Son and The Mean Season.
 Yeager also had small roles in a number of television series including Miami Vice and made occasional appearances singing in Miami nightclubs.

 Yeager was played by Sarah Paulson in the 2005 film The Notorious Bettie Page.
 She was also featured on a 2006 CNN story about the 60th anniversary of the bikini.
 In 2005, Cult Epics released the DVD 100 Girls by Bunny Yeager, a documentary with behind-the-scenes footage on Yeager's photo sessions with Page and other pin-up models.
+Naked Ambition, a 2023 documentary film, describes Yeager's career as pinup girl and photographer, and includes commentary from Dita Von Teese, Bruce Weber, and Larry King.